nathanielburman/thesis-time-defeats-quantum/README.md

 # thesis-time-defeats-quantum
 What are you waiting for?

+---

-I am not concerned about Time.
+1. I am not concerned about Time.

-Quantum is faster.
+2. "Quantum is faster".

-A binary chain can look quantum too.
+3. A binary chain can look quantum too.

-Time, and blinking lights.
+4. Time, and blinking lights.

-Why do we keep the front door open, open and close?
+5. Why do we keep the front door open, open and close?